 Much has been written about the “outrage culture” and the propensity to be trigger-happy in one’s application of public shaming.
 This issue has become increasingly pressing as fairly moderate left-wing figures have started being attacked severely by political activists.
-There has also been the #Metoo movement, with high-profile celebrities being accused of sexual harassment of varying degrees of severity, some of whom have been unjustly targeted.
+There has also been the #Metoo movement, with high-profile celebrities ( and more ordinary people) being accused of sexual harassment of varying degrees of severity, some of whom have been unjustly targeted.
 It is not merely the trigger-happy way in which people are attacked, and the absurdity of their supposed offenses, but also how quick their employers are to cave to the demands of social media mobs.
 Another trend is the unearthing of old social media posts where people said careless things.
 This has resulted in a resistance movement, seen especially on Youtube, and in the phenomenon of the “Intellectual Dark Web”, and various other “anti-SJW” voices, which have gained a large following.
 These are mostly leftist figures who have stories about being attacked and shamed for taking rather mild political positions that would not have been seen as problematic only a few years ago.
 Jonathan Haidt, a social psychologist, has his own story about how his classroom was held hostage by an unreasonable complaint by a student that he was being homophobic.
 Haidt has since written a book about what he believes are the causes of this culture on college campuses called The Coddling of the American Mind.
 This has been motivated primarily by identitarian narratives, such as feminism, afrocentrist activism, and LGBT activism, but has not been limited to these.
 Also, these narratives and the way in which they are promulgated through “trigger-happy” public shaming is not entirely responsible for this culture that North America, and perhaps the Anglosphere more generally, find themselves in.
 In some ways, the current “public shamers” have simply used tools that have been used in the past, but just by different people, with different agendas.
 One cause of the culture of scandal may simply be that more people are using these tools than before ( enabled as they are by social media to do so).
 But anyone who assumes that this way of conducting a moral culture has always been or is the only way things can be, needs to stop and consider.

-There have been much speculation that social media, especially Twitter, drives this “outrage culture” because of the ease with which something which is emotionally provocative can snowball out of control or “go viral” and because the other people on social media are reduced or impersonal avatars rather than real people.
+There has been much speculation that social media, especially Twitter, drives this “outrage culture” because of the ease with which something which is emotionally provocative can snowball out of control or “go viral” and because the other people on social media are reduced to impersonal avatars rather than real people.
 But let’s go further back than that.
 A reasonable first cause of the “culture of scandal” is probably journalism and the increasing importance of news media in urban settings.
 The dark side of journalism is well-known, sometimes called “yellow journalism.”
 Bad and unethical journalism is motivated by greed.
 Sensationalist and emotionally provocative stories sell.
 Scandal sells, which is why all newspapers publish big spreads about the sins of such and such a public figure.
 In the meantime, this practice, which is essentially no better than gossip, has been justified so often and in ways that are unchallenged ( or at least not effectively challenged) that journalists don’t even have to defend these practices.
 This includes pouncing on wrongdoers, on people who have been humiliated for various reasons, playing up and framing their sins for public consumption so as to squeeze out of it every dollar or every delicious feeling of self-righteousness, schadenfreude, envy and sadism disguised as moral indignation ( whichever is your vice of choice).
 People will pay money for sating these immoral desires (especially while they can feel good about their own morality in the process) and advertisers will pay for their eyes.
 What are the justifications of this mass moral sickness?
 Well, because people have to know ( don’t they?) of the details of some president’s extra-marital affairs.
 The have to know that, because they have to know who they voted into office.
 Perhaps.
-They have to know (don’t they?) of every divorce and every misstep of famous celebrities, because…um… you know…because… The trouble is that everyone has done or said things which would be embarrassing if it were aired for all the world to hear.
+They have to know (don’t they?) of every divorce and every misstep of celebrities.
+The trouble is that everyone has done and said things which would be embarrassing if it were aired for all the world to hear.
 These things often have little bearing on the content of one’s character, which is determined by how one acts regularly.
-That fact is continually glossed over by media companies who want to make money, even if it is at others’ expense, even while at the same time complaining about how other big businesses oppress people.
+That fact is continually glossed over by media companies, even if it is at others’ expense and while at the same time complaining about how other big businesses oppress people.
 Many people who have had their careers destroyed have had this happen to them, not so much for what they’ve done, but because what they’ve done was framed in a particular way which made it seem far worse than it is.
 And the fact that the news media keeps going on and on about it creates a “king without clothes” effect, where most people suspect it is the blown-up nonsense of immoral journalists, but are just afraid to say so, or they do say so, but who hears?

 The Culture of Scandal and the Church